Sviatoslav Dziadykevych: Canada

 In 2019, he played abroad in the Canadian Soccer League with Ukraine United.
 Dziadykevych would help the western Toronto side secure a playoff berth by finishing third in the league's first division.
 In the opening round of the postseason, the club would defeat Hamilton City.
 Ukraine United would advance to the championship finals after defeating SC Waterloo Region in the semifinal round.
 Despite making the championship match, Scarborough SC would defeat the Ukrainians for the title.

+Kolos Buchach

+In 2020, he played in the Ternopil regional league with Kolos Buchach.
+His stint with the club was short-lived as he left the team a month later.

+Toronto Falcons

-Dziadykevych returned to the Canadian circuit in 2023, to play with the Toronto Falcons.
+Dziadykevych returned to the Canadian circuit in 2023 to play with the Toronto Falcons.
 He would record his first goal for the club on July 15, 2023, against Hamilton.
-He would assist the club in finishing third in the regular season standings.
+He assisted Toronto by finishing third in the regular season standings.